-Florida workers compensation rules can be a little different than those of some other states.
+Florida worker’s compensation rules can be a little different than those of some other states.
 Every state has its own specific rules and approach.
-Workers compensation lawyers in Florida can help you understand these differences when considering your own claim.
+West Palm Beach Workers’ compensation lawyers in Florida can help you understand these differences when considering your own claim.
 Let’s dive into what you broadly need to know to get started:

 Workers Comp Basics

-Workers compensation protects both employee and employer from a workplace injury.
+Workers’ compensation protects both employee and employer from workplace injury.
 Workers comp helps cover lost wages and medical expenses – without assigning fault for the injury.
 An employer obtains workers’ compensation through self-insuring, private insurance, or state insurance.
-There’s no cost for this insurance to the employee, but when a workplace comp claim is filed, the worker can no longer sue his employee for further compensation to cover injury-related expenses.
+There’s no cost for this insurance to the employee, but when a work comp claim is filed, the worker can no longer sue his employee for further compensation to cover injury-related expenses.

 Workers Comp Coverage